 You can also create a lookalike audience from people who have already converted through your conversion campaigns to use for your awareness ads.

-Second, once you’ve started running consideration and conversion campaigns, Facebook can fast track people to the later stages of your funnel.
-Facebook analyzes the behavior of people who went through your funnel and converted, and then serves consideration or conversion ads to other people who demonstrate similar behavior.
+Once you’ve started running consideration and conversion campaigns, Facebook can then fast-track people to the later stages of your funnel.
+Facebook analyzes the behavior of people who went through your funnel and converted, and then serves consideration or conversion ads to other people who have demonstrated similar behavior.
 Smart stuff.

 See how it pays to be friends with Facebook?

-We’ll cover the specifics of analyzing your campaigns in chapter ten.
-But it’s important to have a high-level understanding of how to evaluate your Facebook funnel from the start.
+We’ll cover the specifics of analyzing your campaigns in Chapter 10, but it’s important to have a high-level understanding of how to evaluate your Facebook funnel from the start.